 We were beyond jet lagged from our 24+ hour flight, so we went home after the live music ended so we would be fully rested for our first full day in Thailand.

-Day 4: Floating Markets
+Day 3: Floating Markets Near Bangkok

 I always plan a free day the first day of a vacation, especially with that big of a time change, but most floating markets are only open on the weekends.
 There are so many good floating markets close to Bangkok – the ones we went to were just 30 minutes from Bangkok’s city center!

 If you are looking into going to a floating market in Bangkok, I am sure you have heard of the Damneon Floating Market.
 It is the biggest and most popular market in the area.
-We didn’t go there because when something usually reads “most popular” or “book one of the hundreds of tours,” we tend to steer clear!
+We didn’t go there because when something usually reads “most popular” or “book one of the hundreds of tours,” I tend to steer clear!

 I wanted to go to a floating market to get a feel for the authentic Thailand culture, not a big tourist trap of overly priced souvenirs.

 Instead of touristy Damneon, check out two smaller markets: Khlong Lat Mayom & Taling Chan.
 These markets are completely different from each other and only 5 minutes apart.
 This way you get to see two of them 🙂

 Start at Khlong Lat Mayom, which is was more of a food market, so definitely go to this place hungry!